 Commenting on his latest success with the Kunal Rawal x Koovs collection, Kunal said, “From what I heard, the Koovs x Kunal Rawal collection has done really well.
 Working on the collection was like coming home for me because I love working with Western and contemporary silhouettes.
 Collaborations such as these are a great opportunity for me to unleash my creativity outside of the Kunal Rawal label.”

-“Currently we are retailing offline via our own bricks-and-mortar stores in two spaces in Mumbai – one in Juhu and the other in Kala Ghoda; DLF Emporio in Delhi being the third store.
-We are also opening a fourth store in Hyderabad in September,” Kunal informed AOI, happily adding, “We also have an e-commerce site on its way, scheduled to release this month, and are additionally retailing at a select few MBOs all over India including Aza, Deval and internationally at UK-based Aashni & Co., and other online e-tailers.”
+“Currently we are retailing offline via our own bricks-and-mortar stores in two spaces in Mumbai – one in Juhu and the other in Kala Ghoda; DLF Emporio in Delhi being the third store, and we recently opened doors to Hyderabad with our fourth store,” Kunal informed AR, happily adding, “We also launched our e-commerce site last year, and are additionally retailing at a select few MBOs all over India including Aza, Deval and internationally at UK-based Aashni & Co., and other online e-tailers.”